Pelicans vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Pelicans Betting Records & Stats

-- New Orleans has combined with its opponents to score more than 223.5 points in 45 of 73 games this season.
+- New Orleans' games this season have gone over this contest's total of 226.5 points 38 times.

-- New Orleans' average game total this season has been 226.8, 3.3 more points than this matchup's over/under.
+- New Orleans' games this season have had an average of 226.4 points, 0.1 fewer than this matchup's over/under.

 Pelicans vs. Clippers Over/Under Stats